pinot-contrib/pinot-docs/basics/data-import/dedup.md

 ## Prerequisites for enabling dedup

-There are certain mandatory configurations needed in order to be able to use dedup as describe below.
+There are certain mandatory configurations needed in order to be able to enable dedup.

 ### Define the primary key in the schema
 To be able to dedup records, a primary key is needed to uniquely identify a given record.
 To define a primary key, add the field `primaryKeyColumns` to the schema definition.